-Homeowners investing in recycled uPVC windows will also enjoy big savings on their home heating bills, according to experts in the industry such as Kingfisher Windows.
+Homeowners investing in recycled uPVC windows will also enjoy big savings on their home heating bills, according to experts in the industry.
 Recycled uPVC windows are extremely good at providing insulation, effectively keeping warm air in and cold air out, so your home can be kept at a comfortable temperature without running up enormous heating bills.
 As an added bonus, the double-paned glass and airtight fittings prevent the transfer of sound as well as heat, so your home will be shielded from outside noise.

 Once you have installed recycled uPVC windows, you can look forward to up to several decades of reliable service from them.
 Recycled uPVC is extremely durable; it is not affected by warp, rot, or rust.
 Unlike wood, uPVC does not need to be painted or varnished.
 If you replace your existing wood-framed windows with recycled uPVC, you can expect them to last for many years without needing to be replaced or repaired.

 Recycled uPVC windows are themselves recyclable.
 If you ever need to replace your windows, for example during a remodel of your home, you can dispose of them in an environmentally responsible way by sending them to be recycled.